How Long Does It Take to Improve a Credit Score

 Does patience really matter?

 Yes.
-Credit systems reward stability and long-term patterns.
+Credit scoring systems are mathematically designed to reward stability and long-term behavioral patterns.
+Time is the most powerful tool in credit repair.